-The Modern Bride Wedding Show (MBWS) is facilitating measures that seek to ensure optimal health and safety conditions in all environments where in-person interactions take place during the 2022 Spring Bridal Show.
+The Modern Bride Wedding Show (MBWS) is facilitating measures that seek to ensure optimal health and safety conditions in all environments where in-person interactions take place during the 2022 Fall Bridal Show.
 To assist in ensuring the safety of all attendees and exhibitors, MBWS will be requiring all attendees and exhibit booth personnel to attest that they have been fully vaccinated against COVID-19 prior to their attendance.
 In addition, all attendees and exhibitor booth personnel will be required to wear a mask while in The International Centre, except while eating or presenting.
 The following are recommendations and/or mandatory requirements for your exhibit booth planning.
 As conditions continue to evolve in Ontario, MBWS will monitor the Ontario guidelines and will update these Show Health and Safety Guidelines and/or implement additional guidelines and/or health and safety measures, as necessary.

 MBWS Health and Safety Protocols and Measures

-For anyone attending the MBWS 2022 Spring Bridal Show, it is imperative that they adhere to all safety protocols to ensure the health and wellbeing of other registrants attending the event.
+For anyone attending the MBWS 2022 Fall Bridal Show, it is imperative that they adhere to all safety protocols to ensure the health and wellbeing of other registrants attending the event.
 All attendees, including exhibitor booth personnel, will be required to agree to and abide by the MBWS Health and Safety Protocols and Measures, including the below COVID-19 Assumption of Risk, Waiver and Compliance Commitment.
 Exhibitors should share this important information with and oversee compliance of all booth personnel and exhibitor appointed contractors in advance to ensure all who are attending and/or working on behalf of the exhibitor are aware of and comply with all policies, including the health and safety protocols for the event.

 COVID-19 Assumption of Risk, Waiver and Compliance Commitment

-I am aware of the inherent risk of exposure to the COVID-19 virus involved in attending the in person 2022 Spring Bridal Show and that COVID-19 is a highly contagious disease that can lead to severe illness and death.
-To the extent that I attend the in-person event, I agree to honor the Personal Accountability Commitment stated below and to follow all instructions contained in the Attendee Policies, the Health and Safety Protocols and Measures, and for exhibitors the Show Health and Safety Guidelines, as well as any posted instructions and signage while attending the MBWS event.
+I am aware of the inherent risk of exposure to the COVID-19 virus involved in attending the in person 2022 Fall Bridal Show and that COVID-19 is a highly contagious disease that can lead to severe illness and death.
+To the extent that I attend the in-person event, I agree to honour the Personal Accountability Commitment stated below and to follow all instructions contained in the Attendee Policies, the Health and Safety Protocols and Measures, and for exhibitors the Show Health and Safety Guidelines, as well as any posted instructions and signage while attending the MBWS event.
 I voluntarily assume all risks related to exposure to COVID-19 when attending MBWS 2022 Spring Bridal Show and WAIVE LIABILITY AGAINST MBWS, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, CONTRACTORS AND VOLUNTEERS FOR ANY LOSS, DAMAGES, OR SUFFERING RELATED TO EXPOSURE TO COVID-19.

 Personal Accountability Commitment

 I agree to abide by and engage in appropriate health and safety conduct as specified by MBWS while attending the Modern Bride Wedding Show.
-This includes, but is not limited to not attending the 2022 Spring Bridal Show if I am ill or have recently been exposed to COVID-19, providing required attestations regarding COVID-19 vaccination or testing, complying with mask mandates, engaging in physical distancing, exercising hand hygiene and respiratory etiquette, and otherwise adhering to the Show Health and Safety Protocols and Measures, Show Health and Safety Guidelines (for exhibitors), posted signs and verbal requests.
+This includes, but is not limited to not attending the 2022 Fall Bridal Show if I am ill or have recently been exposed to COVID-19, providing required attestations regarding COVID-19 vaccination or testing, complying with mask mandates, engaging in physical distancing, exercising hand hygiene and respiratory etiquette, and otherwise adhering to the Show Health and Safety Protocols and Measures, Show Health and Safety Guidelines (for exhibitors), posted signs and verbal requests.

 General Venue Protocols